rahulwaykos/portainer/README.md

 # How to deploy

 Simply run the setup script from this repository.
-And access the port 9000 on server where Portainer is running
+And access the port 9000 on server where Portainer is running.

+            sh setup

 #  Agent